 What’s your current exercise routine?
 Do you counter those hours spent at the desk or sitting in your car with some kind of cardiovascular movement?
 Whether you walk, run, jog, spin, hike, lift or do sun salutations on your yoga mat, it’s essential to get your heart rate moving on a regular basis.

-And if your routine feels stale, mix it up and try something new or take your training outdoors.
+If your routine feels stale, mix it up and try something new or take your training outdoors.
 There’s no shortage of exercise opportunities right outside your door.

 And don’t forget to stretch!
-“Stretching before workouts warms up the fascia so that it is more pliable and you can get more output from the muscles being used,” notes Angelina.
+“Stretching before workouts warms up the fascia so that it is more pliable and you can get more output from the muscles being used,” notes Duran.
 “After workouts, it is also important to keep stiffness from settling in and help the flow of nutrients and hydration throughout the body.”

 5. Listen Closer